Responsible products and services policy statement

 Our products and services

-Fair value for money
+Pricing decisions and offering fair value for money

 Customer vulnerability

-We are dedicated to ensuring vulnerability remains a priority consideration at all points when thinking about our products and services.
-Customer vulnerability, accessibility and inclusion requirements are enshrined throughout our internal policies and standards to make sure we have considered the different skills, capabilities and needs of our customers.
-These requirements are considered when designing or changing products or services to make sure we don’t disadvantage any customers, and that any reasonable adjustments to the design and operation of the product or service have been explored and implemented.
+Customer vulnerability, accessibility and inclusion requirements are embedded within our internal policies and standards to make sure we have considered the different skills, capabilities and needs of our customers.
+These requirements are considered when designing or changing products or services, including how we communicate with customers about them, to make sure we don’t disadvantage any customers, and that any reasonable adjustments to the design and operation of the product or service have been explored and implemented.
+We use customer research (i.e. engage with external parties and customers) to develop our approach to customer vulnerability and to provide products that support financial inclusion.

 Terms and conditions